Curated by Arts Catalyst

 Articulated through a three-part residency in Lyme Regis (Dorset), London and Sheffield, the project looks at the work of early, often invisible ‘historians of the earth’ to decipher how contemporary, extractive modes of anthropomorphisation of the Earth, necessarily dictate the shape the Earth takes.

-Over the course of a year, Goda Palekaitė and Adrijana Gvozdenović will travel to Dorset to explore the Jurassic Coast.
+Over the course of the residency, Goda Palekaitė and Adrijana Gvozdenović are travelling to Dorset to explore the Jurassic Coast.
 The cliffs in the region date from the late Triassic to early Jurassic periods, and its topography stores evidence of millions of years of evolution – almost a continuous sequence of rock formations spanning the entire Mesozoic Era, in which the top of the food chain was dominated by what is now called Dinosauria.
-Here, Mary Anning was twelve years old when she uncovered the first-ever dinosaur skeleton, followed by numerous others.
-Without a formal education, through her findings Anning highly influenced Charles Darwin and the theory of evolution.
+Here, through the practices of writing, filming, interviewing, and archiving the artists invite us to exercise our gaze and recognise the landscape as a form of crystallised time.

 The project is produced collaboratively by Arts Catalyst and Schizma (LT), and supported by Lithuanian Council for Culture, Lithuanian Ministry of Culture and Hasselt University.